ibm-cloud-docs/EventStreams/quick_setup_guide.md

 {: codeblock}

 The JSON document must contain a `name` attribute, specifying the name of the Kafka topic to create.
 The JSON can also specify the number of partitions to assign to the topic (using the `partitions` property).
-If the number of partitions is not specified then the topic will be created with a single partition.
+If the number of partitions is not specified, the topic is created with a single partition.

 You can also specify an optional `configs` object within the request.
-This allows the specification of the `retentionMs` property which controls how long (in milliseconds) Kafka will retain messages published to the topic.
-After this time elapses the messages will automatically be deleted to free space.
+This allows the specification of the `retentionMs` property, which controls how long (in milliseconds) Kafka retains messages published to the topic.
+After this time elapses the messages are automatically deleted to free space.
 Note that the value of the `retentionMs` property must be specified in a whole number of hours (for example, multiples of 3600000).

 Expected HTTP status codes: